Prafulkarn/SPA_React-/README.md

 # React-app

-A small React application scaffolded with Vite.
+A React application scaffolded with Vite.
 This project demonstrates a simple component-driven UI and routing, and is intended for learning and lab exercises.

 ## Summary